wangxinleo/wangxinleo/README.md

 ### About the recent

+Thank you for the interest in my work and now I have the entry in a company.
+The future may use more time I will work to accommodate new content and new environment.
+Open source will not stop, but I have more experience to think about my career direction.
+Thank you for your email.

-Over the April(2021), I resigned from a company that I worked for three years.
+~~Over the April(2021), I resigned from a company that I worked for three years.
 Any body thought that it's crazy and advised me don't move.
 Because it's really a hard time now (2021),whether personal health or employment.
-This is a huge challenge to balance family pressure, interview and coding time haha😂.
+This is a huge challenge to balance family pressure, interview and coding time haha😂.~~

-Anyway, I am looking for job now. if it's unfortunate that I haven't found any yet (It's terrible to think about it💔), I might just keep myself as a freelancer(or continue studying) for a while.
+~~Anyway, I am looking for job now. if it's unfortunate that I haven't found any yet (It's terrible to think about it💔), I might just keep myself as a freelancer(or continue studying) for a while.~~

-That's the reason why I hold to try to be a GitHub Developer to see if one day I can make a possible living from it while still focusing on my projects development 👵.
+~~That's the reason why I hold to try to be a GitHub Developer to see if one day I can make a possible living from it while still focusing on my projects development 👵.~~

 Tribute to all who like developing open-source software ☺️.